I learned this tip from market traders

 How to build and sustain momentum

-- Generate interest: Attract customers using the best and most appropriate method for your business
+Attract your ideal customers using the best and most appropriate method for your business - Sell to the people who are ready to buy

 Is your website converting enough visitors into customers?